neon-test/github-automation/README.md

 # github-automation

-Used to test GitHub related automation
+Used for testing GitHub related automation.